IBM/qiskit-qx-info/README.md

 ## Organization

-The *IBMQ-device-information* repo contains information useful to QISKit users of the remote IBM Q backends.
+The *ibmq-device-information* repo contains information useful to QISKit users of the remote IBM Q backends.

 ### Backends
 The *backends* directory contains information about the remote IBM Q backends.
 At the moment there are documents for available hardware backends.
 Soon, we will update this to include specifications on various remote simulation backends.
 We anticipate the simulation backends to be community-driven as well, and we welcome the inclusion of new ones that can plug into our interface.